Travelling safely with a lung condition

 Some people find they get fewer symptoms from pollen when they are abroad.
 This is because they’re not allergic to some trees and grasses in other countries.

 If your condition is triggered by things like cigarette smoke, pets or dust mites, try to check whether these could be a problem at your accommodation.
-For example, you could ask about your accommodation's smoking policy or look at previous reviews to see if other people have had issues.
+For example, you could ask about their smoking policy or look at reviews to see if other people have had issues.

-If you cannot avoid a trigger, it’s important keep following your treatment plan and taking your medicines as prescribed to lower your risk of symptoms.
+If you cannot avoid a trigger, follow your self-management plan or asthma action plan and keep taking your medicines as prescribed, even if you feel well.

-If you have access needs, we have more information about finding accommodation.
+If you have access needs, we have more information about finding accessible accommodation.

 Travelling with medicine

-Give yourself plenty of time to organise medicines for the whole of your trip.
+Give yourself plenty of time to organise medicines for the whole of your trip or holiday.
 Discuss your plans with your doctor at least two months before you plan to travel.

 Will my medicine be allowed?

-Some prescribed medicines contain controlled drugs and may require a personal licence to take abroad.
+Some prescribed medicines contain controlled drugs, which may require a personal license.

 Taking your prescription and a letter from your GP

-It’s a good idea to travel with a copy of your prescription and a letter from your GP with:
+It’s a good idea to travel with a copy of your prescription.
+You can ask your GP surgery for a medical summary.

 • details of your medicine